How to Read Electrical Values Without Guessing

 Guesswork in electronics wastes parts at best and damages them at worst.
 If a beginner reads a power rating as if it were a supply requirement or ignores current limits because the voltage looks correct, something eventually gets hot, unstable or dead.

-That is why practical calculators like Ohm's law pages are useful.
+That is why practical calculators like the Ohm's law pages in the Electronics Hub are useful.
 They remove avoidable arithmetic from the moment when a user should be thinking about the circuit itself.

 Common real-world situations

 Reading an LED datasheet, choosing a resistor, matching a power supply, understanding battery runtime and checking cable assumptions all rely on clean handling of these values.
-The user does not need an engineering degree.
-The user needs the courage to stop guessing and verify one number at a time.
+An engineering degree is not required.
+Stopping to verify one number at a time is.

 A practical reading method